Minarose/WBMLangBetaERDS/Data/README.md

 # Extracted Model Parameters and Laterality Indices
 This folder contains a summary DataFrame of subject-specific parameters and laterality indices extracted from personalized whole-brain neurophysiological models fit using the WBMLangBetaERDS pipeline.
-# 📊 Extracted Model Parameters and Laterality Indices

-This repository contains a summary DataFrame of subject-specific parameters and laterality indices extracted from personalized whole-brain neurophysiological models fit using the [WBMLangBetaERDS](https://github.com/Minarose/WBMLangBetaERDS) pipeline.

 ## Why Only Parameters?